joey711/phyloseq-demo/phyloseq-demo.md

 ## [1] 5
 ```

-That was `prune_species`, when we know the OTU-IDs of the ones we want, or a logical from a test
+That was `prune_species`, applicable when we know (or can provide) the OTU IDs of the OTUs we want to retain in the dataset, or a logical vector with the same length as `nspecies` reseulting from a test (useful for `genefilter` or``genefilterSample` results (see next section)).

-Alternatively, you can subset based on taxonomic rank, using `subset_species` and an expression.
+Alternatively, you can subset based on taxonomy expressions, using `subset_species`.

 ```r
 GP.chl <- subset_species(GP, Phylum == "Chlamydiae")